threeport/threeport/pkg/config/README.md

 This package contains:
-* Definition and management of the threeport config. machines to configure interaction with threeport control planes.
+* Definition and management of the threeport config.
 * Threeport object config abstractions for client applications.

 The threeport config is a file that resides on a user's workstation at